woocommerce/woocommerce/readme.txt

 = 1.5.5 =
 * Feature - is_sold_individually() function for disabling quantity inputs for products
+* Feature - Collect shipping address even when not required option
 * Tweak - Cart.php display with more filters
 * Tweak - is_product_category and is_product_tag support term argument
 * Tweak - Added minus symbol before discount on view order page